Metabolic alkalosis is indicated by an increase in plasma bicarbonate (HCO3) level. Arterial pH >7.45 defines alkalosis.

 The main mechanisms involved can be either 1 or a combination of the following:

 Loss of hydrogen ions from the body

 Hydrogen ions can be lost from the body either through the gastrointestinal tract or through the kidneys.
 In the body, hydrogen ions may shift from the extracellular fluid into the cells.
-If loss of hydrogen ions exceeds its production by the diet and metabolism, the serum bicarbonate level increases, leading to metabolic alkalosis.
+If the loss of hydrogen ions exceeds production by the diet and metabolism, the serum bicarbonate level increases, leading to metabolic alkalosis.
 Loss of hydrogen ions through the stomach and kidneys is accompanied by the production of HCO3.